niuiic/modern-neovim-configuration/README.md

 require("task")
 ```

-> These tasks could not be infinite loops.
+> These tasks must be able to be terminated automatically.

 # Showcase